Digital Marketing Benchmarks: The Challenge

-We addressed this challenge by aggregating the real-time performance data of the GoConvert customer network and combining it with digital marketing benchmarks from dozens of other sites and reports.
+We addressed this challenge by aggregating the real-time performance data of the GoConvert customer network and 1,665 digital marketing benchmarks from 165 other sites and reports.

-Our goal is to create a publicly-accessible, always-up-to-date list of digital marketing benchmarks that visitors can use to evaluate their own internal marketing statistics.
+Our goal is to create an authoritative, publicly-accessible, always-up-to-date list of digital marketing benchmarks that visitors can use to evaluate their own marketing data.